-- 30. Composition.
-Teams may come either from a law school or from another university or postuniversity level institution that includes the LLB or JD as part of its program of study.
+- 23. Composition.
+Teams may come either from a law school or from another university or post-university level institution that includes the LLB or JD as part of its program of study.
 There is a limit of four (4) students who may be members of a team.
-There is also a limit of three (3) teams from the same school/institution.
-Universities sending at least two teams are expected to send an accompanying coach to Melbourne with the teams. - 31.
+There is also a limit of two (2) teams from the same school/institution.
+Universities sending two teams are expected to send an accompanying coach to Melbourne with the teams. - 24.
 Eligibility.
-Students who have completed their studies (officially graduated) as at the eligibility date (26th September 2016) are unable to be part of a team.
-No student who has been licensed to practise law is eligible to participate. - 32.
+Students who have completed their studies (officially graduated) as at the eligibility date (25th September 2017) are unable to be part of a team.
+No student who has been licensed to practise law is eligible to participate. - 25.
 Participation.
-Only members of the team may participate in preparation of the memoranda for claimant and respondent. - 33.
-Former participants.
-Teams may include former participants. - 34.
-List of team members.
-Where possible, the list of team members must be submitted when the team is registering.
-Later notification can be accepted as long as it is before the closing of the registration.
-Certificates of participation for participating team members will be prepared based on the list submitted.
-The list may also include team coaches who wish to receive a certificate of participation.
-Changes in the composition of the team must be specifically and promptly communicated to the moot coordinator. - 35.
+Only members of the team may participate in preparation and writing of the memoranda for claimant and respondent.

+- 26. Former participants.
+Teams may include former participants. - List of team members.
+Team member registration must be done online on www.vu.edu.au/kirby-moot.
+Changes in the composition of the team must be specifically and promptly communicated to the moot coordinator. - 28.
 Oral hearings.
 In each of the oral hearings, two members of the team will present the argument.
 A third member is allowed to sit at the table and assume a solicitor role (his or her performance will not be scored). - (a) All communications between the three students in the team must be done in a manner that is courteous to the tribunal and the opposing party.
 They must therefore communicate in writing.
 The judging panel has the discretion to deduct a maximum 2 marks from the overall team score for non-compliance with this requirement.
 Any potential non-compliance will have to be brought to the attention of the judging panel as soon as practicable during the hearing or, as soon as practicable after the hearing to the moot coordinator.
 The moot coordinator will investigate the claim.
 The allegedly non-compliant team will be afforded the opportunity to defend or explain their actions. - (b) Other members of the team must not aid them during the argument in any way.
 The judging panel has the discretion to deduct a maximum 2 marks from the overall team score for non-compliance with this requirement.
 Any potential non-compliance will have to be brought to the attention of the judging panel as soon as practicable during the hearing or, as soon as practicable after the hearing to the moot coordinator.
 The moot coordinator will investigate the claim.
 The allegedly non-compliant team will be afforded the opportunity to defend or explain their actions. - (c) Different members of the team may participate in the different hearings.
-However, to be eligible for prizes and honourable mention for best individual oralist (both in the general and final rounds), a participant must have argued at least once for the claimant and once for the respondent in each of the rounds.
+However, to be eligible for prizes and honourable mention for best individual oralist (both in the general and final rounds), a mooter must have argued at least once for the claimant and once for the respondent in each of the rounds.